inlor/inlor.github.io/README.md

 I'm in the last year of my master's degree in Computer Science at the University of Paris.
 I’m looking for a 4 to 6 months final year internship starting from April 2022 as a Software Engineer.

-The master's degree is named: Information, Mobility, Programming, Algorithms, Internet, Systems, Networking (a.k.a.
+The Master Degree is named: Information, Mobility, Programming, Algorithms, Internet, Systems, Networking (a.k.a.
 [IMPAIRS](http://www.informatique.univ-paris-diderot.fr/formations/masters/impairs/accueil)).

 # Education